B2B industries have been using catalogs for decades.

 Perfect for providing a helping hand that avoids the unpopular hard sell approach.

-The great thing about online catalogs is that you can track every aspect of how they’re used and read.
+Online catalogs track every aspect of how they’re used and read.

 Are people clicking on images they expect to link them elsewhere?
 Are there pages that instantly turn people off?
 What are people searching and does it change over time?